saifkabirasif/saifkabirasif.github.io/aboutme.md

 ---
 layout: page
-title: About me
+title: About Me
-subtitle: Why you'd want to go on a date with me
+subtitle: An Engineer by Profession!
+A Data Science Enthusiast by Passion!
 ---

-My name is Inigo Montoya.
+My name is Saif Kabir Asif.
 I have the following qualities:

-- I rock a great mustache
+- I rock a great beard
 - I'm extremely loyal to my family
+- Trying to get into data science

 What else do you need?

-### my history
+### My History

-To be honest, I'm having some trouble remembering right now, so why don't you just watch [my movie](http://en.wikipedia.org/wiki/The_Princess_Bride_%28film%29) and it will answer **all** your questions.
+Born and raised in Dhaka, Bangladesh.
+After studying for 16 years and working for 5 years as a Telecommunications Engineers and Strategist, I found myself attracted to everything data.
+Now, I'm here hoping for a new start with Data Science.